oracle/pgql-lang/pages/pgql-1.2-spec.md

 ### ID

-The ID functions returns an identifier for the vertex/edge, if one exists.
+The ID functions returns a system-generated identifier for the vertex/edge (unique within a graph).

 The syntax is: